bazelbuild/rules_swift/doc/standalone_toolchain.md

 The `swift` module extension can be used to download the Swift Android SDK for writing NDK code in Swift.

-Add the `android_sdk` tag, referencing the `toolchain` tag by name (the Swift module format is not stable across compiler versions, so the SDK is always downloaded for exactly the toolchain's version):
+Add the `android_sdk` tag alongside the `toolchain` tag (the Swift module format is not stable across compiler versions, so the SDK is always downloaded for exactly the toolchain's version):

 ```bzl
 swift.toolchain(